amiaopensource/vrecord/README.md

 If you want to see a more detailed description about how to digitize analog videotape see our document on [analog digitization](Resources/analog_digitization.md).

 We want vrecord to be a helpful tool for audiovisual archivists and others.
 If you experience any problems with vrecord you can open a new issue with our Github [issue tracker](https://github.com/amiaopensource/vrecord/issues).
 Try to see if you can replicate the issue yourself first and describe in detail what factors led to it.
-Let us know if you were able to succesfully replicate the issue.
+Please let us know if you were able to succesfully replicate the issue.

 Feel free to contribute to our github project by creating a fork and sending pull requests.